smfoote/federalist-papers-project/content/blog/5-the-same-subject-continued copy/index.md

 losing our hard-won independence.
 Can you not remember how many nations the Romans conquered by coming in as protectors, then refusing to leave.

-Think hard, be wise, and then decide if a division of America into any number of independent nations will serve us better against foreign hostilities and interference.
+Think hard, be wise, and then decide.
+If we divide America into any number of independent nations, will that keep us more safe from foreign influence an hostilities?

 ---